David-Nogueira/SteamDB-SQL_Project-Cesae_Digital/README.md

 <p align="justify">
 This SQL database project, based on the SteamDB website, presents a comprehensive structure for storing and managing information related to games, DLCs, and associated activities.
 The implementation of this project took some time and effort, as I had no prior experience or skills in SQL development, and due to the complexity involved in certain functionalities.<br><br>
-In terms of time, the initial implementation of the database schema and main tables might have been faster, especially if I were already familiar with SQL and data modeling.
+In terms of time, the initial implementation of the database schema and main tables might have been faster, especially if I were already familiar with SQL and data modelling.
 However, it was the creation of advanced queries and triggers that consumed the most time, particularly to ensure data integrity.<br><br>
 Regarding difficulty, this project presented several challenges, especially when dealing with complex relationships between tables and ensuring data consistency.
-Proper database modeling required careful attention to detail to avoid potential issues.<br><br>
+Proper database modelling required careful attention to detail to avoid potential issues.<br><br>
 In summary, although this project provides a solid foundation for managing information related to games and associated activities, successful implementation requires careful planning, strong technical skills, and attention to detail to overcome potential challenges and limitations.
 </p>